Thunive Thunai: Plot

 Finally when he arrives to the village some goons try to scare him off, which he doesn't mind and carries off.
-Hungry he visits a restaurant, where they refuse to serve him food instead insults him and sends him back.
-No shop owner gives him anything, even the kids doesn't give him water for thirst.
-At the verge of hunger he begs the goons, but they don't mind his pleas, a girl Prabha (Jayaprabha) daughter of the village head Singaram gives him food.
+Hungry he visits a restaurant, where they refuse to serve him food and instead insult and send him back.
+No shop owner gives him anything, even the kids don't give him water for thirst.
+At the verge of hunger, he begs the goons, but they don't mind his pleas, a girl Prabha (Jayaprabha) daughter of the village head Singaram gives him food.